 [ aws ]

-AWS Config provides a way to keep track of the configurations of all the AWS resources associated with your AWS account.
-You can use AWS Config to get the current and historical configurations of each AWS resource and also to get information about the relationship between the resources.
-An AWS resource can be an Amazon Compute Cloud (Amazon EC2) instance, an Elastic Block Store (EBS) volume, an elastic network Interface (ENI), or a security group.
-For a complete list of resources currently supported by AWS Config, see Supported AWS Resources .
+Config provides a way to keep track of the configurations of all the Amazon Web Services resources associated with your Amazon Web Services account.
+You can use Config to get the current and historical configurations of each Amazon Web Services resource and also to get information about the relationship between the resources.
+An Amazon Web Services resource can be an Amazon Compute Cloud (Amazon EC2) instance, an Elastic Block Store (EBS) volume, an elastic network Interface (ENI), or a security group.
+For a complete list of resources currently supported by Config, see Supported Amazon Web Services resources .

-You can access and manage AWS Config through the AWS Management Console, the AWS Command Line Interface (AWS CLI), the AWS Config API, or the AWS SDKs for AWS Config.
-This reference guide contains documentation for the AWS Config API and the AWS CLI commands that you can use to manage AWS Config.
-The AWS Config API uses the Signature Version 4 protocol for signing requests.
+You can access and manage Config through the Amazon Web Services Management Console, the Amazon Web Services Command Line Interface (Amazon Web Services CLI), the Config API, or the Amazon Web Services SDKs for Config.
+This reference guide contains documentation for the Config API and the Amazon Web Services CLI commands that you can use to manage Config.
+The Config API uses the Signature Version 4 protocol for signing requests.
 For more information about how to sign a request with this protocol, see Signature Version 4 Signing Process .
-For detailed information about AWS Config features and their associated actions or commands, as well as how to work with AWS Management Console, see What Is AWS Config in the AWS Config Developer Guide .
+For detailed information about Config features and their associated actions or commands, as well as how to work with Amazon Web Services Management Console, see What Is Config in the Config Developer Guide .